CodyEthanJordan/CodyEthanJordan.github.io/_posts/2020-10-04-threeColorHats.md

 So what if there were three colors of hat?

 > A mad wizard captures 10 people and presents to them a challenge.
-Each will lined up facing forwards so that they can only see the people in front of them, and each will be given either a red, blue, or green hat.
+Each will be lined up facing forwards so that they can only see the people in front of them, and each will be given a red, blue, or green hat.
 This means they can see the colors of the hats of everyone farther down the line, but not their own or anyone behind them.
 Then starting at the back of the line each must guess the color of their hat else be slain.
 The 10 prisoners will have time to agree upon a plan beforehand.
 What is their best plan and their chances of survival?

 To solve this one lets generalize the idea of counting if there an odd or even number of blue hats to instead use modular arithmetic.
 So in the two color variant say the following is agreed upon